MicrosoftDocs/powerbi-docs/powerbi-docs/developer/migrate-from-powerbi-embedded.md

 ## Content migration
 Migrating your content from your workspace collections to Power BI Embedded can be done in parallel to your current solution and doesn’t require any downtime.

 A **migration tool** is available for you to use in order to assist with copying content from Power BI Workspace Collection to Power BI Embedded.
 Especially if you have a lot of content.
-For more information, see [Power BI Workspace Collection migration tool](migrate-tool.md).
+For more information, see [Power BI Embedded migration tool](migrate-tool.md).

 Content migration relies mainly on two APIs.